 If you are still not sure you can verify the officer by calling 0800 141 2021.

-The 2021 census will take place on Sunday 21 March 2021.
+The 2021 census took place on Sunday 21 March, 2021.
 The census is a survey that happens every 10 years and gives us a picture of all the people and households in England and Wales.
 It's a unique source of information for all kinds of organisations, including local government, charities, and businesses.

 Census-based local authority estimates will be available in March 2022.

 The final outputs from the census are predicted to be available in March 2023.

 Further information about the census is available on the Census 2021 website.